dedoc/scramble/docs/installation.md

 - `/docs/api` - UI viewer for your documentation
 - `/docs/api.json` - Open API document in JSON format describing your API.

+And that's it!
+You can now visit `/docs/api` to see your API documentation.

 ## Models attributes support

 To support model attributes/relations types in JSON resources you need to have the `doctrine/dbal` package installed.